How To Optimize Your Off Page Seo Strategy To Drive More Traffic

 5http://www.blurtit.com/6358

 Guest posting is when someone writes an article on their website and then asks you if they can publish it on yours.
 You then get to include a link back to your website in the author bio section at the bottom of their post.
-It should also be noted that guest posting can be used as part of an infographics campaign or even as part of link- bait generating content such as list posts or how-to articles related to your industry or niche.
+It should also be noted that guest posting can be used as part of an infographics campaign or as link- bait generating content such as list posts or how-to articles related to your industry or niche.

 The benefits of using an off-page SEO strategy